PdxCodeGuild/Full-Stack-Day-Class/practice/book-stats.md

 Make a "website" version of your [word count practice](wordcount.md).

 It should have one page that takes one argument that is the word you want the count for, `/count?w=WORD`.
-Respond with a `200 OK` and a string `WORD: COUNT`.
+Respond with a `200 OK` code and a body containing `WORD: COUNT`.
-If the word doesn't exist in the book, still respond with a `200 OK` but return a zero count.
+If the word doesn't exist in the book, still respond with a `200 OK` code but return a zero count in the body.

 Place your word counting logic in a `logic.py` module in the application root.
 (Feel free to copy your solution from before.)